ucsd-ets/datahub-example-notebook/README.md

 Building and maintaining a Docker image follows three essential steps: build, share and deploy/test.
 It's likely for you to go through these steps several times until it achieves what you want.
 You can find an official tutorial from [docs.docker.com](https://docs.docker.com/get-started/) that demonstrates a general case, but this document is tailored specifically for DSMLP users.

-### New changes June 2021

-Docker Hub has modified its free plan, [removing](https://www.docker.com/blog/changes-to-docker-hub-autobuilds/) the Autobuilds feature that many users rely on for building images on Docker Hub's infrastructure, for free.
-The contents of this guide will reflect on that change and no longer recommend Docker Hub as a *build* platform.

 ## Step 0: Prerequisites

 - A new **public** GitHub git repo using this as a template.
 Click "Use this template" at upper-right corner.
 You can also use an existing **public** repo by adding a `Dockerfile` at the repo's root level.
 The public visibility is to stay on the free plan that GitHub offers, which comes in to play later.

 - A Docker Hub account.
 Register at <https://hub.docker.com/>.
-You will need this for publishing your new image ~~and configuring automated builds~~.
+You will need this for publishing your new image

 - A new **public** repository on Docker Hub.
 The name for it doesn't have to be the same as your GitHub repo.